kaanaktas/spring-activemq-integration/README.md

 # spring-activemq-integration

 Demostrates a basic integration for ActiveMQ Artemis by using Spring Boot.
-Uses embedded ActiveMQ and to use external broker, delete below dependencies from pom.xml and add default user credental to the application.properties file.
+To use embedded ActiveMQ instead of external broker, add below dependencies to pom.xml.

+# Run ActiveMQ on Docker
+docker run -it --rm -p 8161:8161 -p 61616:61616 vromero/activemq-artemis

 # application.properties
 spring.artemis.user=artemis